 Beta-lactams and Methicillin-Resistant Staphylococcus aureus

 MRSA is resistant to the beta-lactam antibiotics.
-The term methicillin-resistant is historically used to describe resistance to any of this class of antimicrobials even though methicillin is no longer the drug of choice.
-The acronym MRSA persists and is used interchangeably with ORSA – oxacillin-resistant Staphylococcus aureus.
-Oxacillin/methicillin resistance implies resistance to all penicillins, cephalosporins, monobactams, carbepenems and beta-lactam/beta-lactamase inhibitor combinations.
+The term methicillin-resistant is historically used to describe resistance to any of this antimicrobial class even though methicillin is no longer the drug of choice.
+The acronym MRSA persists and is used interchangeably with oxacillin-resistant Staphylococcus aureus (ORSA).
+Oxacillin/methicillin resistance implies resistance to all penicillins, cephalosporins, monobactams, carbapenems, and beta-lactam/beta-lactamase inhibitor combinations.

-S. aureus intrinsically produces beta-lactamase enzymes that breakdown beta-lactam antibiotics (eg, penicillin); these are designated PBP 1 - 4.
-The beta-lactam resistance of MRSA is determined by the production of a novel penicillin-binding protein called PBP 2' (PBP 2a), that has a reduced binding affinity for beta-lactam antibiotics.
+S. aureus intrinsically produces beta-lactamase enzymes that break down beta-lactam antibiotics (e.g., penicillin); these are designated PBP 1 – 4.
+The beta-lactam resistance of MRSA is determined by the production of a penicillin-binding protein called PBP 2' (PBP 2a), which has a reduced binding affinity for beta-lactam antibiotics.
 This allows MRSA strains to continue cell wall synthesis due to the uninhibited activity of PBP2' even in the presence of otherwise inhibitory concentrations of beta-lactam antibiotics.

 PBP2' is encoded by a mecA gene located on the MRSA chromosome and is widely distributed among S. aureus as well as coagulase-negative staphylococci.
 The mecA gene is carried by a novel mobile genetic element, designated staphylococcal cassette chromosome mec – SCCmec that is integrated into the bacterial chromosome.